Does CBD Get You High?

 Frequently Asked Questions on Using CBD Oils

 Since there is no CBD high, the effects are related to other areas of well-being.
-For example, people using CBD have reported CBD helped them feel less stress.
+For example, people using CBD have reported CBD helped them feel more relaxed.
 These are not scientific reports but simply what CBD users have reported.
 It can take 15-45 minutes to experience the effects of CBD.
 A lot depends on your weight, metabolism and the amount of CBD consumed.

 There are numerous research projects and clinical studies concerning CBD.
 One study found that CBD has a calming effect on the central nervous system and improved sleep.
 A real-world study of the effects of CBD on patients in a medical cannabis clinic found CBD has several positive impacts.
 They include promoting a feeling of general well-being.